ICI3D/DAIDD/schedule/shadow.md

 - 16:30-16:50 Summary and questions: Intuitive aspects of dynamics and introduction to model worlds ((deleo))
 	* SHADOW CHECK
 - 16:50-17:00 [Overview of research plan development and structure](https://www.dropbox.com/s/5lojjt5yqjsw668/DAIDD2022guide.pdf?dl=1) ((pulliam)) NOTE (10 mins?) - [Overview of research plan development and structure](planOverview)
-- 17:00-18:30 Tutorial: Dynamical Fever - computer exercise and discussion ((li) and all faculty) HIDE - [Slide folder](https://tinyurl.com/daidd-2019) NOTE (40 + 10 group + 40)
+- 17:00-18:30 Tutorial: Dynamical Fever - computer exercise and discussion ((li) and all faculty)
-* SHADOW Need a plan for how we're going to interact with students; breakout rooms?
-SAST
-	* SHADOW Leader needs to control time in both directions; groups should know what should be discussed in each portion SAST
+	* SHADOW Leader needs to control time in both directions; groups should know what should be discussed in each portion
-	* SHADOW Li will work with dushoff and pulliam to plan SAST
+	* SHADOW Let's make sure to discuss the first set of questions before getting into the second set of simulations
 	- To get started, run the following command at the R Studio command line (after installing the ICI3D package):

 <div class="row">
 <div class="col-lg-1">